 1) UX Design grow your business

 4) UX Design Keep users loyal to the product or brand

 In the late 1940s UX term was called “interaction between human users and machines” but in the 1990s a Cognitive psychologist and designer ” Don Norman” introduced the term “user experience”.

 Don Norman was a cognitive scientist who joined the designing team at Apple in the early 90s as a User Experience Architecture.
-He came up with the term “User Experience Design” as he explains, “I invented the term UX because I thought the human interface and usability were too narrow.
-I wanted to cover all aspects of the person’s experience with a system, including industrial design, graphics design, interface design, product design the physical interaction, and the manual”.After 2005 UX became a buzz-word and proper field.
+He invented the term “User Experience Design” as he explains, “I invented the term UX because I thought the human interface and usability were too narrow.
+I wanted to cover all aspects of the person’s experience with a system, including industrial design, graphics design, interface design, product design the physical interaction, and the manual”.After 2005 UX became a popular-word and proper field.
 Now great software houses have a separate department and team of UX design.